Indochina Link Vietnam

 Not fully.
 Vietnam is transitioning through VFRS (Vietnamese Financial Reporting Standards) that converge with IFRS.
 The voluntary pilot phase ran 2022-2025, with compulsory IFRS for consolidated statements of large enterprises starting from 2026 under Decision 345/QĐ-BTC.

 Yes.
 All foreign-invested enterprises must complete annual statutory audits regardless of size.
-Audit reports must be submitted within 90 days of fiscal year-end to the Tax Authority, DPI, and GSO.
+Audit reports must be submitted within 90 days of fiscal year-end to the Tax Authority, Department of Finance (formerly DPI), and GSO.

 FDI enterprises must submit quarterly investment implementation reports (by the 10th of the first month of following quarter) and annual reports (by March 31) via the National Investment Information System under Decree 31/2021/NĐ-CP.